 9. Not Invented Here

 You still see a lot of this from customers: “How can you expect to come in here and solve our problems when you don’t have any experience in our business?
 That may be a purely defensive posture.
 One of the messages often underlying that question is, “Once the project is complete, jobs will be lost, etc. You have to be able to answer that in your project plan.
 Also see “biases” and “resistance to change”.
+Communicate.

 10. Political Barriers

 The last of the barriers to project implementation we will discuss is political barriers.
 You lack support from critical areas/functions.
 Maybe people are unwilling to step forward for various reasons.
 What’s the company culture like?
 Are they historically proactive or reactive?
 What are their real motives for seeking you out?
 Is the project supported all the way from the bottom to the top of the chain of command?
 We need to remind ourselves now and again that careful, thorough planning prevents most problems.
 The problems you don’t prevent in the project planning phase — and you’re never going to prevent them all, but — they’re a lot easier to identify and correct when you have a sound project plan.
+Communicate.

-Watch out for these ten common barriers to project implementation so you can reach your project objectives!
+One thing that should be obvious, communicate.
+So watch out for these ten common barriers to project implementation so you can reach your project objectives!